Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Ongoing maintenance: minimal

 Under these assumptions, residential solar systems in Calgary often achieve an estimated IRR of 10–15%.
-Notably, this return comes entirely from avoided electricity costs and net billing credits.
+Notably, this return comes from avoided electricity costs and net billing credits rather than market risk.

 Most HELOCs currently carry interest rates in the 5–6% range.
-As a result, homeowners are often borrowing at a lower rate than the solar system’s expected return.
+As a result, homeowners are often borrowing at a lower rate than the expected return of the solar system.

-Simply put, the investment return from solar can exceed the cost of financing it.
-This positive difference is what makes HELOC-financed solar attractive from a financial standpoint.
+Simply put, the return from solar can exceed the cost of financing it.
+This difference is what makes using a HELOC to finance solar in Calgary financially attractive for many homeowners.

-• The homeowner is borrowing capital at around 5% using a HELOC
+• Capital is borrowed at roughly 5–6% using a HELOC

-• That capital is invested into a solar asset generating an estimated ~13% return
+• That capital is invested into a solar system generating an estimated 10–15% return

-• The difference between the return and the borrowing cost creates long-term financial value
+• The gap between borrowing costs and system performance creates long-term financial value

 How the Financial Advantage Grows Over Time

-As time passes, the benefits of this structure often increase.
+As time passes, the benefits of HELOC-financed solar often increase:

 For example: